Public or Private Lenders for Abroad Education Loan?

 Parameter 7: Embassy/University acceptability

-Coming to the last and the most important parameter for those of you applying for an education loan for abroad studies- Whether the lending bank/NBFC is deemed as an eligible lender by your university or the embassy of the country that you are planning to study in.
+Coming to the last and the most important parameter for those of you applying for an education loan for abroad studies is whether the lending bank/NBFC is deemed as an eligible lender by your university or the embassy of the country that you are planning to study in.
 The Loan sanction letter provided by your lender plays an important role in determining whether you are eligible to avail certain additional advantages in your visa interview process.

 The loan sanction letters from government banks are always preferred and widely accepted by the Australian and New Zealand embassies over those from NBFCs.
 The reason for this is, in the past, NBFCs have had a history of defaulting on education loan disbursements due to a shortage of funds.
 Government banks do not have this problem.